Step 1: Deploying a bootstrapper script to all servers

 This approach is to avoid (re)deploying MSI packages each time there is a change in the set of applications to install.

-The centralized script must to be called once a day from each server and the local bootstrapper script is solely
+The central script must to be called once a day from each server and the local bootstrapper script is solely

-a means to establish credentials and get the centralized installation script executed.
+a means to establish credentials and get the central installation script executed.

 The locally installed bootstrapper script could look like this: